 76.02.01 The Original Law

 Article I of the U.S. Constitution authorizes Congress to pass legislation "to promote the Progress of Science and useful Arts by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
-On the basis of the Constitution, Congress enacted the U.S. Copyright Act (17 U.S.C.
+Congress enacted the U.S. Copyright Act (17 U.S.C.
 106), which grants the owner of a copyrighted work the exclusive rights to: